raquo/Laminar/website/docs/documentation.md

 To be more precise, such methods always return a `Modifier` that needs to be applied to an element.
 And when it is applied, a dynamic subscription is created such that it activates when the element is mounted, and deactivates when the element gets unmounted.
 The types of such modifiers are `Binder` for those that deal with props / attributes / events / etc., and `Inserter` for those that add children to the element.

 Inserters are special because they reserve a spot in the element's children where the children provided by the Inserter will be inserted.
 How does that work?
 When an Inserter is applied to an element, it appends a sentinel node to the element – just an empty, invisible `CommentNode`.
-When it's time to insert some children, the inserter either replaces the sentinel node with the next child (in case of `child <-- childStream`), or inserts new children right after the sentinel node (in case of children <-- `childrenStream`).
-That way your dynamic children will always appear where you expect them to, and you can mix and match any number of child inserters in a single parent element.
+When it's time to insert some children, the inserter either replaces the sentinel node with the next child noode (in case of `child.text <-- ...`), or inserts the new child(ren) right after the sentinel node (in case of `child <-- ...`, `child.maybe <-- ...`, and `children <-- ...`).
+That way your dynamic children will always appear where you expect them to, and you can mix and match any number of child inserters in a single parent element, and you can move children from one inserter to another without re-creating the element.

 So far we've talked about Binders and Inserters provided by Laminar.
 But what if you want to subscribe an arbitrary Observable to an arbitrary Observer?
-First of all, why would you even need Laminar's help in this?
+First of all – why would you even need Laminar's help in this?
 The answer is [Ownership](#ownership) – in order to create an Airstream Subscription, you need an `Owner`, and in 99.9% cases you don't want to create those manually.
 You want to use owners provided by Laminar.
 In fact, what you really want is to avoid the ownership boilerplate altogether.
 When you sent click events to an observer using `onClick --> observer`, you didn't need to think about owners.
 That was nice.

-It should come naturally then that Laminar offers a similar way to bind any observable to any observer:
+It should come naturally that Laminar offers a similar way to bind any observable to any observer:

 ```scala
 val eventStream: EventStream[A] = ???